Create a cloud server

 -

-If you plan to create several servers and want to increase infrastructure reliability, add the server to a placement group:
+If you are planning to create several servers and want to increase infrastructure fault tolerance, add the server to a placement group:

 2.1.
-To create a new group, in the Placement group field, select New group, enter the group name, and select the placement policy on different hosts:
+To create a new group, select New group in the Placement group field, enter the group name and select a placement policy on different hosts:

 - soft — soft-anti-affinity.
-The system will try to place servers on different hosts.
-If there is no suitable host available when creating the server, it will be created on the same host;
+The system will try to place the servers on different hosts.
+If there is no suitable host when creating the server, it will be created on the same host;

-- strict — anti-affinity.
-Servers in the group must be located on different hosts.
-If there is no suitable host available when creating the server, the server will not be created.
+- mandatory — anti-affinity.
+Servers in the group must be placed on different hosts.
+If there is no suitable host when creating the server, the server will not be created.

 2.4.
-If the group is created, in the Placement group field, select the placement group.
+If the group has been created, select the placement group in the Placement group field.

 -

 To add additional information or filter servers in the list, add server tags.
 Operating system and configuration tags are added automatically.
-To add a new tag, enter the tag in the Tags field.
+To add a new tag, enter it in the Tags field.

 -

-To add a script that will be executed using the cloud-init agent at the first operating system startup, in the Automation block in the User data field:
+To add a script that will be executed by the cloud-init agent during the first OS startup, in the Automation block in the User data field:

-- open the Text tab and insert the script text;
+- open the Text tab and paste the script as text;

-- or open the File tab and upload the file with the script.
+- or open the File tab and upload the script file.

-Script examples and supported formats can be found in the User data instruction.
+You can view script examples and supported formats in the User data guide.